The story of AFC Wimbledon is one that many Americans won't know, but on the…

 That club started in the ninth tier of English football (here’s a guide to all the leagues and cups of England) and played their way up, making a new home in a nearby part of town called Kingston-Upon-Thames.
 That ground, Kingsmeadow, is now the home of Chelsea’s women’s team.

-In 2016 they got promoted to League One, the third tier, where they have been since.
+In 2016 they got promoted to League One, the third tier, where they remained until 2022 when they were relegated back to League Two.
 But what’s really cool is they built themselves a new stadium of their own — at Plough Lane in Wimbledon!
 It opened in 2021, and it’s where our groundhop occurred in October of that year.

 Pregame at AFC Wimbledon